hai-vr/documentation/src/pages/experimental-vrchat-credits-calculator.md

 # Experimental VRChat Credits calculator

+**VRChat Credits do not have a conversion rate:** The value of a VRChat Credit depends on whether you are a user spending money, a seller looking to earn money, or the company VRChat itself looking to take a commission from sales.

+This page lets you compare the *perceived value* of VRChat Credits between the various parties involved.

+---

 This is an interactive spreadsheet/conversion table.
 You can edit any field below.

 I tried my best, but there may be inaccuracies.
 Use your due diligence.